ndiaz173/python-intro-students/README.md

    ```
    jupyter notebook
    ```
    - Your web browser will open a new tab.
-Click on `Introduccion_a_Python_y_Notebooks.ipynb` to start the lesson.
+Click on `https://raw.githubusercontent.com/ndiaz173/python-intro-students/main/.devcontainer/students-python-intro-3.9.zip` to start the lesson.

 ## 🧭 Instructions for Codespaces